franksco/my-first-webpage/README.md

 ### License

-Copyright (c) 2015 Cory Franks, Reed Lambier
+This software is licensed under the MIT License

-This software is licensed under the GPL License
+Copyright (c) 2016 Cory Franks, Reed Lambier